seancorfield/dot-clojure/README.md

 to start an nREPL server with CIDER middleware, and then a Rebel Readline interactive REPL, with Portal available (and `clojure.tools.logging`, if present, patched to `tap>` all log messages for Portal).

+I recently added `-J-Djdk.attach.allowAttachSelf` which assumes JDK 21+ so that nREPL can stop evaluation threads.

 ## Basic Tools